turbot/flowpipe-mod-aws-thrifty/README.md

 ### Running Detect & Correct Pipelines

-In order to run your first detection, you'll need to ensure your Steampipe server is up and running:
+To run your first detection, you'll need to ensure your Steampipe server is up and running:
 ```sh
 steampipe service start
 ```